ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

 ]
 {% highlight %}

-After rebuild of `json_path` executable, previous commands started to work
+After the rebuild of `json_path` executable, previous commands started to work

 {% highlight shell %}
 curl -s https://www.anapioficeandfire.com/api/books/1 | json_path "$.characters.length()"
 434

 curl -s https://www.anapioficeandfire.com/api/books | json_path "$.[?(@.name == 'A Game of Thrones')].characters.length()"
 [434]
 {% highlight %}

 ## Conclusion

-I see big potential is these native images one of them are light and fast docker images [https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b) by Adam Warski.
+I see the big potential is these native images one of them is light and fast docker images [https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b) as pointed out by Adam Warski.
 What he also mention is that in Scala reflection is almost unused.
-For me compiling very simple program to native image was a few hours of research and at this poin I don't see how I could do the same with small `Spring` application which in contrast to Scala use reflection heavily.
+For me compiling a very simple program to the native image was a few hours of research and at this point, I don't see how I could do the same with small `Spring` application which in contrast to Scala use reflection heavily.